fpryor33/ConleyDynamics.jl/docs/src/man/guide.md

 relative_homology(sc, [], p=0)
 ```

-As expected, in this case one basically obtains the standard homology
+As expected, in this case one obtains the standard homology of `sc`.
-of `sc`, but with zero-dimensional Betti number increased by one.

 In addition to regular and relative homology, ConleyDynamics can also
 compute *persistent homology*.
 In this case, one has to specify a